-- Look for OAT classes in the course catalog.
+- Look for OAT classes in the Schedule of Classes.
 These are courses that have been updated to use low- and no-cost materials.

 - Before you buy, check the Libraries.
 Make sure your course materials aren't in our course reserves area.
 Do a QuickSearch for required/recommended e-books, journal articles, films, and streaming media.